Delayed sleep phase disorder: Overweight

 A 2019 study from Boston showed a relationship of evening chronotypes and greater social jet lag with greater body weight / adiposity in adolescent girls, but not boys, independent of sleep duration.

 Obsessive–compulsive disorder

-Persons with obsessive–compulsive disorder are also diagnosed with DSPD at a much higher rate than the general public.
+People with obsessive–compulsive disorder are also diagnosed with DSPD at a much higher rate than the general public.

 Head injury

 There have been several documented cases of DSPD and non-24-hour sleep–wake disorder developing after traumatic head injury.
 There have been cases of DSPD developing into non-24-hour sleep–wake disorder, a severe and debilitating disorder in which the individual sleeps later each day.

+COVID-19

+COVID-19, caused by the SARS-CoV-2 virus, has been observed to act as a comorbidity or aggravating factor in DSPD.
+Post-acute sequelae of COVID-19 (commonly referred to as Long COVID) often include neurological and autonomic dysregulation, which can interfere with circadian timing systems.
+These effects may involve delayed melatonin release, disrupted cortisol rhythms, and autonomic nervous system instability, all of which can exacerbate or prolong DSPD symptoms.

+Patients recovering from COVID-19 may also experience fatigue, reduced exposure to natural light, and irregular daily routines, which further contribute to circadian disruption.
+In individuals with pre-existing DSPD, COVID-19 can delay recovery and complicate treatment by reinforcing maladaptive sleep-wake cycles and reducing responsiveness to conventional circadian therapies such as bright light exposure and melatonin.